 GDP Annual Growth Rate in Angola averaged 4.22 percent from 2000 until 2020, reaching an all time high of 23.20 percent in the fourth quarter of 2007 and a record low of -11.80 percent in the fourth quarter of 2015.
 This page provides - Angola GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Angola GDP Annual Growth Rate - values, historical data and charts - was last updated on August of 2020. source: Instituto Nacional de Estatística, Angola

-GDP Annual Growth Rate in Angola is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Angola to stand at 1.50 in 12 months time.
-In the long-term, the Angola GDP Annual Growth Rate is projected to trend around 2.80 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Angola is expected to be -4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Angola to stand at 0.20 in 12 months time.
+In the long-term, the Angola GDP Annual Growth Rate is projected to trend around 2.00 percent in 2021 and 2.40 percent in 2022, according to our econometric models.